 Filed: November 8, 2010

 Methods, systems, and apparatus, including computer program products, for identifying implicitly local queries.
 A query having one or more terms is received.
 The query is associated with a user locale.
 A degree of implicit local relevance for the query is determined.
-One or more search results for the query is received.
+One or more search results for the query are received.

 Each received search result has a respective score and a respective result locale.
 The score of a respective search result is modified using the degree of implicit local relevance for the query, the user locale, and the respective result locale of the respective search result.